McShelby/hugo-theme-relearn/exampleSite/content/basics/configuration/_index.en.md

 ### Activate dedicated search page

 You can add a dedicated search page for your page by adding the `SEARCHPAGE` outputformat to your home page by adding the following lines in your `config.toml` file.
+This will cause Hugo to generate a new file `http://example.com/mysite/search.html`.

 ```toml
 [outputs]